upb-lea/FEM_Magnetics_Toolbox/user_guide_model_creation.md

 }
 ```

+In the boundary_flags dictionary 2 flags are set to 0 which means there will be a von neumann boundary applied.
+Please have a look at the picture above which shows the current selected boundaries.

 In the following table a possible set of thermal conductivities can be found:
 | Material | Thermal conductivity |
 | --- | --- |